soundasleep/stormcloak.games/about.md

 <img src="/assets/images/team/facebook-2016.jpg" style="max-width:20%;float:left;margin-right:10px;margin-bottom:10px;">
 **Jevon Wright** (she/her) is a software engineer, community volunteer, musician, and an avid game designer based in Te Whanganui-a-Tara, Aotearoa.
-She has been making computer video games in her spare time since she was 12, and received her PhD in Computer Science in 2011.
+She has been making video games since she was 12, and received her PhD in Computer Science from Massey University in 2011.
-Jevon has worked professionally with the software development industry for over two decades as an engineer, team leader, and most recently as a Solutions Architect for Xero.
+Jevon has worked professionally in New Zealand's web and software industry for over two decades as a software engineer, front-end lead, team lead, and most recently for Xero as a Solutions Architect.

 <div style="clear:both;height:10px;"></div>
 <img src="/assets/images/team/cass2.jpg" style="max-width:20%;float:left;margin-right:10px;margin-bottom:10px;">